 With the return of Waterloo Road on BBC One and BBC iPlayer, Vincent Jerome plays Lindon King, the joint deputy headteacher alongside James Baxter as Joe Casey in the new series, which has a cast including Angela Griffin as the headteacher Kim Campbell.
-Vincent wrote, directed and starred in short film Outward, which has been accepted into a number of international film festivals, and amongst his other screen roles, he plays Christian Davis in the sci-fi web series The Few, the lead character Q in the feature film Gangsters, Guns & Zombies, and for his first big Hollywood films, he was in the cast of Transformers: The Last Knight.
+Vincent wrote, directed and starred in short film Outward, which has been accepted into a number of international film festivals, and amongst his other screen roles, he plays Christian Davis in the sci-fi web series The Few, the lead character Q in the feature film Gangsters, Guns & Zombies, and for his first big Hollywood film, he was in the cast of Transformers: The Last Knight.
 As a stage actor, Vincent played Freddie/McCarron at the VAULT Festival in 2019 in The Talented Mr Ripley, and he also played Detective Sergeant Glenn Branson in Peter James’ Dead Simple at The Mill at Sonning.
 We caught up with Vincent, who told us about being in the cast of the new series of Waterloo Road on BBC, playing joint deputy headteacher Lindon King in the show’s return and his time as Detective Sergeant Glenn Branson in Peter James’ Dead Simple.

 You play Lindon King in the new series of Waterloo Road, was there anything that drew you to the show and can you tell us about your character?

 After reading the initial character breakdown, Lindon came across quite conflicted and I thought it would be great to dive into a character like that; someone who has a lot of layers that most people don’t get to see.

 What is Lindon like to play and how is it working with the rest of the cast?